• Skip to primary navigation

 • Cover the dough balls with a tea towel and leave to rise for 15-20 minutes.

-• Pour about a tablespoon of sunflower or canola oil into the baking dish or cookie sheet.
-Carefully take each ball in your hand (they should be nice and fluffy) and roll them in the oil on all sides.
+• Pour 1 Tablespoon sunflower oil into the baking dish or cookie sheet.
+Take each ball in your hand (they should be nice and fluffy) and gently roll them in the oil on all sides.

 • Start placing the balls in the pan.
 They don't have to be close together; leave a little space between them.

-• Bake in oven preheated to 400°F/200°C ( upper and lower heat) for 15 minutes or until Bobalki surface turns golden brown.
+• Bake in oven preheated to 400 °F for 15 minutes or until Bobalki surface turns golden brown.

 • Let cool for a while.
 Then separate the individual balls and transfer them to a large deep bowl.